DylanBrow/rate_capping_loss/README.md

 # Rate Capping Worksheet Loss Forecast

 ### `sql/base_lr.sql`
 `sql/base_lr.sql` computes the base loss ratios by tenure that are used in the original version of the worksheet.
 These are the loss ratios to which the relativities computed in `disruption_LRR.Rmd` are to be applied.
+These loss ratios are derived from the six-month rolling OLLR with tenure assumptions applied (15% t1 → t2, 3% thereafter through t5).

 ### `disruption_LRR.Rmd`
 `disruption_LRR.Rmd` does the following: